Writing a Plugin

 Serving

 Create Serve and Stop methods in your structure to let RoadRunner start and stop your service.
-You may also use a context from the Stop method to let RR force your plugin to stop after a specified timeout in the configuration.
+You may also use the context from the Stop method to let RR force your plugin to stop after a specified timeout in the configuration.

 .rr.yaml